 Lemon verbena, bronze fennel and spineless okra are just a few of the fresh, exotic ingredients that grow in this small, yet abundant garden.
-Herbs, vegetables, and other epicurean accoutrements are hand-selected at the start of each season, carefully cultivated, and used exclusively at The Station to lend incomparable flavor to an array of inspired dishes.
+Our 26 hoop houses accommodates: cabbage, broccoli, cauliflower, brussel sprouts, swiss chard, watercress, mizuna, sorrel, filet beans, lima beans, tomatoes, kale, spinach, lettuce, peas, radishes, beets, carrots, parsnips, onions, bell peppers, hot peppers, potatoes, asparagus, eggplant, zucchini, herbs, and other epicurean accoutrements that are hand-selected at the start of each season, carefully cultivated, and used exclusively at the Courtyard to lend incomparable flavor to an array of inspired dishes.

-Sprouting just outside The Station’s kitchen door, you’ll find the vegetable garden, where fresh produce is plucked straight from the earth, taken directly to the chef, and prepared for the table in a matter of hours.
+Sprouting along side the Courtyard at Overlook Farm, you’ll find the vegetable garden, where fresh produce is plucked straight from the earth, taken directly to the chef, and prepared for the table in a matter of hours.

 Perched upon one of the highest spots along the Mississippi, you’ll find The Overlook – a site that’s stunningly scenic and beautifully undisturbed.
 Just a short walk from our historic Missouri Inns, The Overlook offers breathtaking views of the river and a quiet, peaceful place to escape the stresses of the city.